Frequently Asked Questions

 What are the rules for fishing at Waterstone?

-Complete rules for fishing the lakes and ponds of Waterstone are posted in the KMC Connect/Frontsteps portal (waterstonehoa.frontsteps.com) in the Documents section.
+Complete rules for fishing the lakes and ponds of Waterstone are posted in the lake rules on the Miscellaneous Forms & Documents page and the KMC Connect/Frontsteps portal (waterstonehoa.frontsteps.com) in the Documents section.
 These include the following:

 • Only homeowners and their guests may fish on Waterstone’s lakes and ponds.
 Lakefront homeowners may fish in the common areas and on the banks of their own lot.
-Guests must be accompanied by the homeowner.
+Guests must be accompanied by the homeowner at all times.

-• Non-lake property owners (HOA members who are not owners of a lakefront home) may only fish at the three common area lake bank locations on Lake Waterstone:
+• Non-lakefront property owners may only fish at the three common-area lake-bank locations on Lake Waterstone:

-• The common area of the HOA boat ramp on the south end of Heatherstone Place
+• The common area of the HOA boat ramp at the south end of Heatherstone Place

-• The common area lake bank at Tidewater Clubhouse
+• The common area outside the Tidewater Club (the clubhouse)

-• The common area lake bank just south of 126th Street along Bayhill Drive
+• The common area just south of 126th Street along Bayhill Drive

-Please note: Non-lakefront lot owners using the common areas may not trespass onto lakefront homeowners’ banks, lots, or docks.
+Please note: Those using the common areas may not trespass onto lakefront homeowners’ banks, lots, or docks.

 V. Lampposts and Pole Lights

-Do I need to have the pole light in my front yard on throughout the night?
+Do I need to have the pole light in my front yard turned on throughout the night?

 Is there a preferred lamppost vendor?